List of Cleveland Browns broadcasters

 Since 2013, radio coverage of the Cleveland Browns professional football team has originated from flagship stations WKNR, WKRK-FM and WNCX.
-Play-by-play announcer Andrew Siciliano, color commentator Nathan Zegura and sideline analyst/reporter Je'Rod Cherry form the radio team (during the preseason, Zegura moves to TV, Cherry moves to the booth, and Ken Carman serves as sideline reporter).
+Play-by-play announcer Andrew Siciliano, color commentator Nathan Zegura and sideline analyst/reporter Je'Rod Cherry form the radio team.
 Spanish-language broadcasts originate over WJMO with announcers Rafa Hernández-Brito and Octavio Sequera.

-WEWS (channel 5) is the preseason TV home of the Browns, with veteran national announcer Chris Rose (play by play), Nathan Zegura (color commentary) and sideline reporter Aditi Kinkhabwala comprising the broadcast team.
+WEWS (channel 5) is the preseason TV home of the Browns, with veteran national announcer Chris Rose (play by play), Joe Thomas (color commentary) and sideline reporter Aditi Kinkhabwala comprising the broadcast team.

 Radio

 The following is a list of sportscasters who have covered the Browns over the radio throughout the team's history (including its first four seasons as a member of the All-America Football Conference and original incarnation in the NFL from 1950 to 1995), split by play-by-play and commentary.
 The team began using radio sideline reporters upon its return to the NFL in 1999.
 Gold shading indicates championship season.